richelbilderbeek/EasyCoffee/FAQ.md

 You can use most other containers.
 You could even use the kitchen sink as a sink (you might want to clean it first) and use a straw to drink the Easy Coffee.

+## I have no access to a kitchen sink tap to get hot water.
+How to make EasyCoffee anyway?

+You can get hot water from a shower or tap in the bathroom.

+A time-intensive alternative is to find cold water and boil it.
+Cold water can be found in bottles, most taps and in the toilet (Tip: use the water in the water tank, instead of the water in the bottom of the toilet).
+Boiling the water is even more complex: you can use a microwave, oven, kitchen stove (both gas and electrical), water boiler and many more ways.
+If in doubt: don't do it or ask an expert.